 The Homeward Road and the Shadows Unseen

-This sudden turn of fortune is often seen by casual readers as a separate adventure unto itself, reminiscent of the very war the hobbits just fought to end.
-It is true that many find it jarring—having journeyed countless pages (or hours of film) only to discover yet another confrontation.
-And yet, Tolkien deemed it vital.
-In the foreword to the second edition of The Lord of the Rings, he declares that the Scouring was “an essential part of the plot, foreseen from the outset.”
-It completes a grand circle: no corner of Middle-earth, however innocent or remote, stands wholly untouched by the long shadow of the Enemy.
+This unexpected development is frequently perceived by casual readers as a detached adventure, echoing the very war the hobbits endeavored to conclude.
+Indeed, many find this subsequent confrontation disorienting—having traversed numerous pages or hours of film only to encounter another conflict.
+Nevertheless, Tolkien deemed it indispensable.
+In the foreword to the second edition of The Lord of the Rings, he asserts that the Scouring was “an essential part of the plot, foreseen from the outset.”
+This chapter completes a comprehensive narrative arc: no region of Middle-earth, no matter how serene or secluded, remains entirely unscathed by the pervasive influence of evil.

 The Scouring of the Shire